bkotewall/oreilly-takehome/README.md

 App.py is a flask app that provides the RESTful interface as specified in the code specifications.

-(Need to write more docs...)
+Available Routes:<br/>
+    /
+    This returns all books in the database in json form.

+    /api/help
+    This provides a rudimentary list of all defined routes.

+    /api/title/<book title>
+    Select book(s) by title e.g. GET /api/title/"somestr"
+    This would return a json array with book titles that include "somestr"

+    /api/bookid/start
+    Select book by bookid e.g. GET /api/bookid/12.
+    This would return a json array with one dictionary of book 12.

+    /api/bookid/start/end
+    Select book by range of bookids e.g. GET /api/bookid/12/18 This would return a json array with dictionaries of books 12 to 18, inclusive.

+    /api/add_book/
     Please refer to test_post.py as how to send data to the api.

 ## Usage